 The Tenda Teachers Project was launched by Ian Keith.
 Tenda Teachers seeks to organize professional development for teachers on a national level improving teaching and learning in classrooms across Tanzania.
 2016 also brought a partnership with Books for Africa which provided 22,000 books for Little Libraries at 15 partner schools creating an exponential increase in the available books in this area.
 Solar power was installed at teacher homes, classrooms, and the VTC, and water collection and reuse basins constructed.

 Project Zawadi underwent an intensive strategic planning process.
 We’ve focused our vision for the future and adapted our mission to reflect lessons learned and programmatic growth.
 Tenda Teachers formally joined Project Zawadi and became a second program.
 This new focus brought new faces to the Project Zawadi team – a new Project Zawadi, Tanzania office including a Tanzania-based Board and program directors, an increased focus on teacher training and school support and a renewed commitment to our sponsored students.

 Project Zawadi’s third program, Model Schools, was launched.
-The initial two schools are developing a community-based five-year implementation plan.
-E-modules are being developed for teacher training and support.
-We are actively seeking to create strategic partnerships to improve the quality of our operations and expand opportunities.
+The initial two schools are developed a community-based five-year implementation plan.
+E-modules were developed for teacher professional development and support.

 The Tenda Teachers Professional Development Program was launched with a pilot program of 212 teachers.
 An apprenticeship program was added as an option for sponsored students.
 Two additional Model Schools completed the community planning process.